 Reach All-Star Level on LinkedIn

 After my last blog post, I asked my Facebook friends what they wanted me to cover in my next one.
-Answers included: "How you manage being so freaking awesome," "What it's like living with me [my roommate]," and "How to make a LinkedIn page rock as much as yours."
+Answers included: "How you manage being so freaking awesome," "What it's like living with me" (submitting via my roommate), and "How to make a LinkedIn page rock as much as yours."
 I don't pretend that everyone who reads my blog thinks I'm "freaking awesome" or that my LinkedIn page rocks, but for those who got a little excited at the prospect of learning how to be a LinkedIn All-Star, this post is for you.

 Truth be told, I'm not an expert.
 I think my LinkedIn profile is only as strong as it is because I'm obsessed with lists and my profile is basically one giant list of my accomplishments.
 I have, however, been fortunate enough to do quite a bit of research about LinkedIn for my company this summer.
 I've learned a lot about how to use it to not only job hunt, but also to grow your personal brand.

 1. Be a little obsessed with yourself

 If you don't see yourself as an all-star, recruiters won't either.
 Be proud of your accomplishments and the positions you've held!
 I think a lot of students assume they have nothing to offer on a resume or LinkedIn profile, because the only job they've had is working a cash register at Target or serving coffee at a restaurant.
 But, you've heard it before and you'll hear it again: any experience is good experience.
 Write about your experience as if every job you've held was a big deal, and it will appear as such to others.